Biological oceanography: Motivation

 Oceans occupy about 71% of the Earth's surface.
 Whilst the average depth of the oceans is about 3800 m, the deepest parts are almost 11000 m.
-The marine environment has a total volume (approximately 1370 x 106 km3) that is 300 times larger for life than the volume of land and freshwater combined.
+The marine environment has a total volume (approximately 1.37 billion km3) that is 300 times larger for life than the volume of land and freshwater combined.
 It is thought that the earliest organisms originated in the ancient oceans, long before any forms of life appeared on land.
 Ocean biology is dominated by organisms that are fundamentally different from organisms on land and the time scales of the ocean are much different than the atmosphere (whilst the atmosphere exchanges globally every 3 weeks, the ocean can take 1000 years).
 For these reasons we cannot make assumptions about ocean life based on what we know from land and atmospheric models.
 The range of diversity of life in the ocean is one of the main motivations behind the continued study of biological oceanography.
 Such a range in diversity means there is a need for a range of equipment and tools used to study diversity.
 With the ocean organisms being much more inaccessible and not easily observable (relative to terrestrial organisms), there is a slower growth of knowledge and a consistent need for further exploration and study.